Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Conclusion

 In conclusion, we have developed a microscopic formalism to treat the nonequilibrium dynamics of linearly coupled electron-phonon systems.
 The linear coupling is of the form $g \hat X \hat O$, where $\hat O$ is a generic electronic operator.
 Within this framework, the effect of the electronic fluctuations on the phonon is kept beyond the Ehrenfest dynamics, leading to a stochastic phonon evolution with damping and noise terms that are self-consistently obtained from the connected $O O$ autocorrelation functions of the electrons.
 The electronic dynamics in the presence of this fluctuating semiclassical distortion field is computed by means of a non-perturbative Quantum Boltzmann equation that might even be combined with a steady state nonequilibrium DMFT solver.
 This leads to a consistent description in which the electronic spectra and distribution functions are influenced by the stochastic dynamics of the lattice distortions, while the lattice distortions are in turn affected by the dynamics of the electrons and by their fluctuations.

 To benchmark this approach, we solved the equilibrium Anderson-Holstein model with several methods (frozen phonon approximation, second order Migdal expansion and non crossing approximation) besides the stochastic semiclassical theory and numerically exact quantum Monte Carlo.
 We found good agreement for the phonon distribution functions between the quantum Monte Carlo results and the stochastic semiclassical theory at higher temperatures, in particular in the crossover region to the polaronic regime.
 The latter would correspond to the most interesting regime close to the charge ordering temperature in a DMFT solution of the Holstein model.
 At low temperature, the semiclassical results overestimate the localization of the polaron due to the lack of quantum tunneling.
-Such quantum tunneling contribution are incorporated into multi trajectory Ehrenfest methods \cite{tenBrink2022}, which are however challenging for a macroscopic number of electronic degrees of freedom.
+Such quantum tunneling contributions are incorporated into multiconfigurational Ehrenfest methods~\cite{tenBrink2022}, which are however challenging for a macroscopic number of electronic degrees of freedom.
+A possible way of including quantum tunneling in the stochastic semiclassical theory, which would be interesting to explore in the future, is the combination with the Wentzel-Kramers-Brillouin (WKB) method, which naturally admits these processes.

 The semiclassical approach can be used to address the coupled dynamics of the electrons and the lattice during photo-induced phase transitions up to long times \cite{Picano2021_CDW}, and goes beyond the phenomenological Ginzburg-Landau description.
 This general formulation can be extended to study more general electron-phonon couplings, such as nonlinear couplings or Jahn Teller phonons in multi-orbital models, or even to the Hubbard model, where semiclassical charge and spin fields can be introduced through Hubbard-Stratonovich transformations \cite{Dutta2022}.
 In the latter case, the white noise limit considered in this work might fail, and one would have to describe the dynamics of the fields by using the non-Markovian equations of motion outlined in this work.